onedata/onedata-documentation/docs/user-guide/oneclient.md

 ### Installation

-The Onedata Docker volume plugin can be installed using packages which are provided for Ubuntu and Centos.
+The Onedata Docker volume plugin can be installed using packages which are provided for Ubuntu and CentOS.

 The easiest way is to use the oneclient.sh automated installation script: